 We implant both non-rechargeable and rechargeable batteries.

 Non-rechargeable batteries generally need to be changed after ~ 3 years.
 Rechargeable batteries by contrast, last ~ 9 years but require charging in a seated position for 2-3 hours per week.
 Battery life can vary between individuals.
 All patients are encouraged to check their battery monthly to reduce the risk of unexpected battery failure.

 We proudly partner with Parkinson’s NSW and Shake It Up Foundation to ensure communities feel supported throughout their Parkinson’s journey.
-Every journey is unique to you and your family, both Parkinson’s NSW and Shake It Up are here to assist you.
-Throughout the year both Dr Cook and Dr Silberstein attend community events to give updates and answer any questions you may have about new research or treatments.
+Every journey is unique to you and your family, and both Parkinson’s NSW and Shake It Up are here to assist you.
+Throughout the year, both Dr Cook and Dr Silberstein attend community events to give updates and answer questions about new research or treatments.
 We encourage you to sign up to receive up to date information from both charities about upcoming events, information, research breakthroughs, etc.